Ninth (interval): Minor ninth

-Alexander Scriabin's Piano Sonata No. 9, 'Black Mass' is based around the interval of a minor ninth, creating an uncomfortable and harsh sound.
-Several of Igor Stravinsky's works open with a striking gesture that includes the interval of a minor 9th, either as a chord: Les Noces (1923) and Threni (1958); or as an upward melodic leap: Capriccio for Piano and Orchestra (1929), Symphony in Three Movements (1946), and Movements for Piano and Orchestra (1960).
+Béla Bartók wrote a study in minor ninths for piano.
+Several of Igor Stravinsky's works open with a striking gesture that includes the interval of a minor 9th, either as a chord, as in Les noces and Threni, or as an upward melodic leap, as a in Capriccio for Piano and Orchestra, Symphony in Three Movements, and Movements for Piano and Orchestra.